 The AHA/ACCF guidelines for secondary prevention in patients with coronary or other atherosclerotic vascular disease state that all patients with CAD should take daily ASA unless contraindicated.
 DAPT (which refers to ASA plus a PY212 inhibitor such as clopidogrel and ticagrelor) is recommended for patients after acute coronary syndrome (ACS) and for patients with symptomatic PAD.
-The guidelines also state that DAPT may be considered in patients with stable CAD.24
+The guidelines also state that DAPT may be considered in patients with stable CAD.44

 In 2016, AHA/ACCF published a focused update on guidelines for the use and duration DAPT.
-The guidelines state that for patients with ACS, regardless of whether or not they have been treated with revascularization or fibrinolytic therapy, DAPT therapy should continue for no fewer than 12 months and if is well tolerated without bleeding complications, it may be reasonable to continue DAPT for longer than 12 months.25
+The guidelines state that for patients with ACS, regardless of whether or not they have been treated with revascularization or fibrinolytic therapy, DAPT therapy should continue for no fewer than 12 months and if is well tolerated without bleeding complications, it may be reasonable to continue DAPT for longer than 12 months.
+For patients with non-ST elevation ACS treated with medical therapy alone, and in patients with ACS treated with DAPT after coronary stent implantation, the guidelines state it is reasonable to prefer ticagrelor to clopidogrel for P2Y12 maintenance therapy.45

 The AHA/ACCF guidelines for secondary prevention in patients with CAD note that "it may be reasonable" to recommend omega-3 fatty acids from fish oil or capsules to patients whose non-HDL cholesterol levels remain elevated despite appropriate statin therapy.
-They also note that omega-3 fatty acids from fish oil or capsules may be used to reduce the risk of CVD in all patients.24
+They also note that omega-3 fatty acids from fish oil or capsules may be used to reduce the risk of CVD in all patients.44